xgovern/rkm/README.md

 &nbsp; &nbsp; &nbsp; &nbsp; }
 );

-The function resolves to an output which is an encrypted questionnaire.
-The encrypted questionnaire does not store the answers inside (only questions, iteration numbers, and salt), and thus is a much safer way to store an recovery option at-rest.
-The hacker must provide the right decryption password, then, has to provide __all the answers correctly__; otherwise the recovery will output a gibberish 32-byte private key that resembles nothing like the original private key (not even partial resemblance which gives out information).

-1) This is certainly better than 16~32 random recovery phrases that one has to write down which is vulnerable to location/physical attack)

-2) This is also superior to user-chosen seed words which is notoriously easier to brute-force.

 ```javascript
 //
 //	private_key accepted format: base58 (bitcoin) && base62 (xgov) & hex (ethereum)